Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Rams have yet to cover the spread this season when favored by 2.5 points or more.

-- Colorado State's games this year have not eclipsed the over/under yet in three opportunities.
+- Colorado State's games this year have not gone over any of three set point totals.

-- Colorado State is 0-1 against the spread and 0-2 overall when the team piles up more than 353.6 yards.
+- When Colorado State churns out more than 353.6 yards, the team is 0-1 against the spread and 0-2 overall.

-- The Rams have turned the ball over two more times (5 total) than the Spartans have forced a turnover (3) this season.
+- The Rams have turned the ball over five times this season, two more turnovers than the Spartans have forced (3).

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.